 You can also install tracking blockers for Chrome and other browsers.
 It is absolutely freaky to watch someone open the blocker extension if a site won’t load because a third party tool is an integral part of the functionality or access permissions of a website.
 I often feel like there are all these gross spider robots following me across the internet and attaching their webs to me, but seeing that that is real is another level of creepy entirely.
 Aside, I love real world spiders, but on the net, they are nightmares.

 Installing a VPN is another layer of protection you can do to protect your web traffic from being tracked.
-Private Internet Access is one.
+Mullvad is one.
 Here is a great article by the Electronic Frontier Foundation about what a VPN is and why it’s important.

 The final step here is to switch over to decentralized technology.
 You’ll find some definitions of what that is here, via a program I direct through Bloom Network.
 It’s still 2-10 years away from being easy to use, but there are many dedicated communities building it to support sovereignty and well-being.